 - Owning bonds may potentially reduce fluctuations in your portfolio.

 - Many retired investors shift a portion of their portfolios to bonds to help meet their income needs.

-With interest rates as low as they are relative to long-term averages, it may be hard to get excited about owning bonds.
+While interest rates, in general, have risen in the past few months, they are still relatively low as compared with long-term averages.
+As such, it may be difficult for some investors to get excited about owning bonds.
 At times bonds have been solid generators of return.
 That’s not the primary reason to own bonds, though.

 It can be a sound strategy to own a mix of investments.
 Stocks, bonds, and cash alternatives are on most every short list.
 Even when bond yields are low, the diversification you get from owning bonds may help you maintain your portfolio’s value when there’s weakness in the stock market.

 Investing in bonds can be an important element in your investment portfolio, helping to potentially: